Settings#

 key – the key to get the value for

-- get_mapped(key: str, mapping: Callable[[Variant, Any], Tuple[bool, Any | None]], user_data: Any = None) Any | None #
+- get_mapped(key: str, mapping: Callable[[Variant, Any], tuple[bool, Any | None]], user_data: Any = None) Any | None#

 Gets the value that is stored at

-, subject to application-level validation/mapping.You should use this function when the application needs to perform some processing on the value of the key (for example, parsing).
+keyinsettings, subject to application-level validation/mapping.You should use this function when the application needs to perform some processing on the value of the key (for example, parsing).
 The

-function performs that processing.
+mappingfunction performs that processing.
 If the function indicates that the processing was unsuccessful (due to a parse error, for example) then the mapping is tried again with another value.This allows a robust ‘fall back to defaults’ behaviour to be implemented somewhat automatically.

 The first value that is tried is the user’s setting for the key.
 If the mapping function fails to map this value, other values may be tried in an unspecified order (system or site defaults, translated schema default values, untranslated schema default values, etc).